LukeBob-zz/Twilio-python/README.md

 # RoboPing

-RoboPing is a bot that pings specified server every 20 seconds. if it gets no response it texts your mobile through the Twillio API
+*RoboPing* is a bot that pings your server every 20 seconds. if it gets no response it texts your mobile through the Twillio API